-- 70. The SEP outlines the GM for the Project.
-The GM provides for multiple channels for citizens to submit feedback or grievances either in writing via through telephone hotline/mobile, mail, social media (Facebook etc.), email, website, via a contractor organization, and directly to the EG. A designated focal point within EG will be responsible for the overall management, information dissemination, and reporting on the functioning of the GM.
-For sub-component 1.1 EG or Contractor Organizations will have a role in the administration of the GM. - 71.
-PFIs will develop and implementing an External Communication Mechanism (ECM) as part of their corporate ESMSs.
-The ECM will enable beneficiaries as well as those who believe they are adversely impacted by the grant or financing of beneficiaries' activities to submit complaints, feedback, inquiries, and suggestions such as violation of Project policies, guidelines, or procedures, including those related to child labor, health and safety of workers, workplace harassment.
-The ECM will also allow submission of anonymous grievances.
-The details of the ECM will also be presented in the POM.
+70. PFIs are required to develop and implement an External Communication Mechanism (ECM) as part of their corporate ESMSs.
+The ECM enables beneficiaries as well as those who believe they are adversely impacted by the grant or financing of beneficiaries' activities to submit complaints, feedback, inquiries, and suggestions such as violation of Project policies, guidelines, or procedures, including those related to child labor, health and safety of workers, workplace harassment.
+The ECM also allows submission of anonymous grievances.
+The details of the ECM are included in the POM.